 Object-Oriented Programming Students who have successfully completed Data and Code, Physical Computing, Creative Coding, or Web Design may take this course with the recommendation of their instructor.
 This course introduces students to the nuances of the Java programming language, Object-Oriented Programming, Algorithms, Program Analysis, and more.
-Content will parallel that of an intro-level university CS course, thus students should have a genuine interest in CS and be willing to commit the appropriate amount of time to master the techniques taught.
+This is a challenging course, thus students should have a genuine interest in CS and be willing to commit the appropriate amount of time to master the techniques taught.
 Students will be assessed by a combination of written assessment and coding projects.
 Successful completion of any level-1 course required.
 Advanced students may have this requirement waived at the discretion of the department chair.
 1 credit